|Historical notes: ||Aboriginal Land

 In 1872 a pontoon bridge was constructed across the river just downstream of the fish traps for the crossing of sheep, wool and other goods.
 Two years later a public punt was established nearby for the ferrying of light vehicles (Rando, 2007, p40).

-At this time, some 300 Aboriginal people lived at the Fishery.
-But with the arrival in Brewarrina of a Sergeant Steele in 1878, Aboriginal people were forced to camp away from the town on the northern bank of the Barwon River adjacent to the fish traps.
+At this time, some 300 Aboriginal people lived at Brewarrina.
+But with the arrival of Sergeant Steele in 1878, Aboriginal people were forced to camp away from the town on the northern bank of the Barwon River adjacent to the fish traps.
 They were instructed to only visit town during daylight hours and at 6pm each evening Steele enforced a curfew with a horsewhip (Dargin 1976 quoted in Rando, 2007, p40).

-Some of the traps were still being maintained by old people from the mission in 1912.
+Some of the traps were still being maintained by people from the mission in 1912.
 They replaced smaller fallen rocks and frequently diverted the water flow to cut away deposits of silt.
-But by 1915, only one man, by the name of Steve Shaw was working the traps.
-He would block the entrance to a trap with an iron wheel covered with wire and wade through the trap; disturbing any fish with a length of wire and driving them into the shallow end where he caught them in a small wire net (Dargin 1976).
+In 1915 just one man, Steve Shaw, was working the traps.
+He would block the entrance to a trap with an iron wheel covered with wire and wade through the trap disturbing any fish with a length of wire and driving them into the shallow end where he caught them in a small wire net (Dargin 1976).

 Floods also took their toll on the fish traps.
 Two large floods in the 1950s caused large parts of the fisheries to be covered in silt (Mathews 1985 quoted in Rando, 2007, p42).

 Construction of the Brewarrina Weir, which was opened in 1971, resulted in the destruction of the remaining parts of the upstream set of fish traps.
 As part of the weir development, a 90m-long channel was built from the original fishway at the weir to the middle of the river course.
 This involved the removal of additional stones and the pouring of concrete in the river channel in order to back water up to the fishway (Mallen-Cooper 2002 quoted in Rando, 2007, p42).
 A single Aboriginal man, Cassidy Samuels, protested against the construction of the weir, chaining himself to the safety nets erected at the site during blasting works.
-Rocks have also been knocked off the walls of the traps by fishermen or by children playing or hunting for yabbies (Rando, 2007, p42).
+(Rando, 2007, p42).

 Two attempts to reconstruct or repair sections of the fish traps have occurred in recent times.
 In the early 1970s the Brewarrina Council obtained a grant from the Directorate of Aboriginal Welfare to employ local Aboriginal people to restore parts of the fish traps.
 The work undertaken was not documented, though there are theories about which structures were possibly associated with this early reconstruction exercise.
 More of the contemporary stone wall structures may be the result of building work reportedly undertaken in recent years by children and adults wishing to privately reconstruct the fish traps (Rando, 2007, p52).

-Despite their less than perfect condition, the Brewarrina Fish Traps / Baiame's Ngunnhu remain a destination for Aboriginal and non-Aboriginal people alike.
-Beyond its role as a tourism drawcard, the fish traps is also viewed by Aboriginal people as a teaching place - one that can contribute to cultural renewal, understanding and tolerance (Rando, 2007, p46).
+Despite their imperfect condition, the Brewarrina Fish Traps / Baiame's Ngunnhu remain an inspirational destination for Aboriginal and non-Aboriginal people alike.
+Beyond its role as a tourism drawcard, the fish traps are also viewed by Aboriginal people as a teaching place, one that can contribute to cultural renewal, understanding and tolerance (Rando, 2007, p46).

-The recreational. and educational centrepiece at the fish traps is the Brewarrina Aboriginal Cultural Museum.
-Located within the curtilage on the southern bank of the Barwon River, the museum is a free-form curvilinear building consisting of a series of earth-covered domes that represent traditional shelters or gunyas.
+The Brewarrina Aboriginal Cultural Museum has been constructed on the south bank of the river near the fish traps, a free-form curvilinear building consisting of a series of earth-covered domes that represent traditional shelters or gunyas.
 Funded by a bicentennial grant, the museum was designed by the NSW Government Architect's office under project architect Olga Kosterin and officially opened in 1988.
 It won an Australian Institute of Architects Balcakett Award for regional architecture in 1991.
-The mission statement for the museum, was enunciated by Les Darcy,chair of the museum:
+The mission statement for the museum stated:

 'To preserve, develop and promote our ancient culture, heritage and tradition.
 To enlighten the broader community and most importantly our own young.
 To let them be made aware of their ancestors, let them be proud of their descendants, and let them know how they struggled, suffered and created happiness, so that we still survive in the driest continent on earth - knowing that through different governments and policies over the last 150 years we still have our own identity.
 This project Is about Aboriginal pride' (Rando, 2007, p46).